Tanz0rz/haxe-fmod/fmod-scripts/README.md

 ## Features:
 - Builds `FmodConstants.hx` in the project directory of your choosing
 - Automatically builds your FMOD Studio sound bank after generating the constants file
-- Can be triggered using the hotkey `Ctrl+B` while FMOD Studio is in focus (you can then use `enter` to jump through the prompts quickly once the script is pointing at the right directory)
+- Can be triggered using the hotkey `Ctrl+B` while FMOD Studio is in focus (you can then use `Enter` to jump through the prompts quickly once the script is pointing at the right directory)

 ## Usage Examples:
 - Play a song: `FmodManager.PlaySong(FmodSongs.MainSong);`